jonicious/WM-Mute-Filters/README.md

 ## How to import to Tweetbot app on iOS

 1. Copy the whole content of the *.txt file to the clipboard of your iOS device
-2. Send an email containing the whole clipboard content to your personal inbox
+2. Send an email containing the whole device clipboard content to your personal inbox
-3. Open the previously sent email with the Mail.app on iOS (default mail client on iOS)
+3. Open the previously sent email with the Mail.app on the iOS device (default mail client on iOS)
 4. Click on each link (`tweetbot:///[...]`) and add the mute filters to Tweetbot.
-Repeat this step for all links.
+Repeat this step for every link in the mail.
 5. Uff, finally done!

 Unfortunately this is the only solution which seems to work.
 Otherwise the Tweetbot links - which should automatically open the "Add new mute filter" part within Tweetbot - won't be recognized.